Broadleaf Microservices

 3. items: The list of cart items for the order, populated by cart items on Broadleaf’s cart representation.

 4. shipping: The shipping address for the order.
 By default, this is populated from Broadleaf’s shipping address stored on the fulfillment group.
-Sending this field to PayPal is optional.
+Sending this field to PayPal is required for Complete Payments flow, but optional otherwise.

 5. Refer to PayPal docs for additional fields on purchase unit request which can be populated as your implementation requires.